ilocalfast-hue/iconnect-admin-app/blueprint.md

 ## Overview

 A web application that allows users to sign up, log in, and view a dashboard.
-Administrators have access to a separate admin dashboard.
+Administrators have access to a separate admin dashboard for managing users, services, leads, jobs, and a credit system.

 ## Implemented Features